|

 thoughts on how to get started I would greatly appreciate

 them.
-As you saw on my website, I and most
+As you saw on my website, I and most other

-good mechanics...pushoff, fluid arm swing, opening and closing trunk
+mechanics...pushoff, fluid arm swing, opening and closing trunk

 rotation, stride and landing, arm whip, release, and